-I learned to solve all my Interior Design problems by dancing
+I learned to solve all my Interior Design problems by dancing.

 It’s true.
 Doesn’t matter what type of dancing.
 Belly dancing, Persian dancing, salsa, and more.
 There are lessons there.
-And, it is a lot more fun to learn them dancing than in a classroom.
+And, it is a lot more fun to learn them dancing than in a classroom

-It’s funny, the older I get, the more I realize the connections between all things artistic.
+The older I get, the more I realize the connections between all things artistic.
 The same principles apply to making the magic happen in Interior Design or any other art form.
 You just need to open your eyes, listen, and feel it to notice.

 And sometimes that includes feeling the principles in how you move your body and express yourself.